GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

   - Power on the machine
   - It should boot normally.
   - If not check, for proper orientation and seating.
 Check for solder problems.
-- When this works continue by placing the connector for the battery
+- When this works continue by placing the connector for the battery holder
 - Remove the wire and place the DS1315

 ***